matter-labs/zksync-lite-docs/docs/faq/faq.md

 	1. Your zkSync wallet address.
 	2. The wallet are you using (e.g., Trust).
-	3. The problem(s) did you encounter.
+	3. The problem(s) you encountered.
 - The more information you provide, the faster we can solve your problem!